LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/Skeleton.rst

    #.
 Attach nonlinear solver module

-      If a nonlinear solver object was created above, then it must be attached to MRIStep using the call (for details see the section :numref:`Usage.MRIStep.NonlinearSolvers`):
+      If a nonlinear solver object was created above, then it must be attached to MRIStep using the call (for details see :numref:`ARKODE.Usage.MRIStep.NonlinearSolvers`):

       .. code-block:: c